What is the working environment like in the URMC operating rooms and clinical locations?

 Okay, so, what is moonlighting and why is it a nice perk?

 Moonlighting is a way for us to work additional hours as a way to make extra money.
-A resident in good academic standing who has been here for at least six months and is licensed in New York, can be credentialed for moonlighting.
-This is a way for the program to bolster the residency income for those who are interested.
+A resident who is in good academic standing, has completed OB and Cardiac anesthesia rotations, and holds a medical license in New York State, can be credentialed for moonlighting.

 What can you tell me about the freedom to customize my residency curriculum and add additional learning opportunities?
 How adaptable is the residency?

 Outside the set guidelines determined nationally for all programs, the program here is very open to adjusting schedules as well as providing support for requested electives and individual endeavors.
-Overall the curriculum allows most residents to finish all of the required rotations by the end of their second year allowing third year residents freedom to focus on rotations of personal interest.
-In the past, residents have completed work in health care policy, a concentrated chronic pain focus as a mini-fellowship and continued clinical research outside of the OR.
+Overall the curriculum allows most residents to finish all of the required rotations by the end of their CA-2 year, allowing CA-3 residents freedom to focus on rotations of personal interest.
+In the past, residents have completed work in health care policy, chronic pain, and clinical research outside of the OR.

 What can I expect from my internship year?

 As an intern, am I going to be "lost" to the other services, forgotten or left to fend for myself?

 Absolutely not.
-The anesthesia department is heavily involved in determining how we are used and how our time is utilized.
-Additionally, anesthesiology is constantly in contact with the other departments addressing new goals and situations as they arise.
+The anesthesia department is heavily involved in determining where interns are staffed and how their time is utilized.
+Additionally, the anesthesiology department is constantly in contact with the other departments addressing new goals and situations as they arise.
 As program coordinator, Eva is extremely helpful and always available to help with anything that may come up.

 How do the other departments feel about/treat/interact with the anesthesia residents?
 How do the departments interact?

 Our department is looked at with a lot of respect.
-The residents that have come before have been pleasant, hard working, and smart.
-We are treated like that is who we are, and that is what is expected.
+The residents that have come before have been pleasant, hard-working, and smart.
 Nearly all departments respect and support all other departments.
-The hospital really has an amiable atmosphere.
+The hospital really has an amicable atmosphere.